38473/3407-ClassB-Group1/User_stories.md

 * Estimated: 2 days

 # User Story 4:
-* Title: AI Assistant Reservation System
+* Title: Reservation System
-* Description: As a service provider, I hope to reduce costs by using an AI assistant to answer customers' questions 24 hours a day and help them make service appointments.
-Users can fill in their address, phone number, date and cleaning time through the form sent by the AI.
+* Description: As a service provider, I hope there will be a dedicated page for customers to fill in the reservation information, so that our company can arrange services efficiently.
 * Priority: Medium
 * Effort Estimate: 2 days